Ethics code: UIL/FBMS/AN2113

 http://ijt.arakmu.ac.ir/article-1-1499-en.html

-Conclusion: Dichlorvos ingestion leads to significant neurobehavioral dysfunction by disrupting cholinergic, monoaminergic, and oxido-inflammatory functions.
+Conclusion: DDVP ingestion leads to significant neurobehavioral dysfunction by disrupting cholinergic, monoaminergic, and oxido-inflammatory functions.
 Supplementation with atropine and citric acid markedly improved neurobehavioral outcomes, largely attributed to the neuroprotective effects of citric acid.
-These findings suggest that antioxidant supplementation in organophosphate poisoning may offer considerable therapeutic advantages.
+These findings suggest that antioxidant supplementation may offer considerable therapeutic advantages in cases of organophosphate poisoning.

 Type of Study: